Genoa CFC: Championship dominance

 Football in Italy stepped up a level with the creation of the Italian Football Federation and the Italian Football Championship.
 Genoa competed in the first Italian Championship in 1898 at Velodrome Humbert I in Turin.
 They defeated Ginnastica Torino 2–1 in their first official game on 8 May, before winning the first championship later that day by beating Internazionale Torino 3–1 after extra-time.

 Genoa returned for the following season, this time with a few changes; the name of the club was altered to Genoa Cricket & Football Club, dropping the Athletic from its name.
 A change in shirt colour was also in order, as they changed to white and blue vertical stripes; known in Italy as biancoblù.
 Genoa won their second title in a one-day tournament which took place on 16 April 1899, by beating Internazionale Torino 3–1 for the second time.
-On their way to winning their third consecutive title in 1900 and also beating local rivals Sampierdarenese 7–0; a winning margin which would not be bettered by any team in the league until 1910.
+On their way to winning their third consecutive title in 1900 they also beat local rivals Sampierdarenese 7–0; a winning margin which would not be bettered by any team in the league until 1910.
 The final was secured with a 3–1 win over F.B.C.
 Torinese.

-The club strip was changed again in 1901, Genoa adopted its famous red-navy halves and therefore became known as the rossoblù; these are the colours used even to this day as with many other Italian clubs, such as Cagliari, Bologna, Crotone and an endless list of minor clubs.
+The club strip was changed again in 1901, Genoa adopted its famous red-navy halves and therefore became known as the rossoblù; these are the colours used even to this day as with many other Italian clubs, such as Cagliari, Bologna, Crotone, Cosenza and an endless list of minor clubs.
 After a season of finishing runners-up to Milan Cricket and Football Club, things were back on track in 1902 with their fourth title.
 Juventus emerged as serious contenders to Genoa's throne from 1903 onwards, when for two seasons in a row Genoa beat the Old Lady in the national final.